What's My Communication Style Fourth Edition

 - PERSONAL SPACE: The final form of communication is the use of personal space, which includes not only the space between you and others but also your personal appearance, your choice of decorations, and how you arrange your workspace.
 Interpersonal distance, or how close people are physically to one another, has been studied extensively, and researchers have outlined four zones of interpersonal distance: intimate, personal, social, and public.
 How close you prefer to be to others in all of these zones is a function of your communication style.
 Whether your work or home space is cluttered or neat, organized or disorganized, is also a function of your communication style.

 What's My Communication Style can be delivered as an onsite learning experience or as a blended experience using the online assessment.
 The following are the recommended components for each experience.

 Onsite Instructor-Led Training Experience

-- Print Assessment
+- Online or Print Assessment

 - Print Workbook

 - Experiential Game (StylePlay, Playing with Style, Personality Style Toolkit)

 - HRDQue Card